StrongMcLemore

 Benkelman, Adam and Anna Catharina (Schaufele) ca 1878, Family Portrait

-Top Row: Thought to be from left to right, standing, Sam (age 19), Ben Sr. (age 15), John (age 22), and George (age 27)
+TOP ROW: Identified by Marjory Schwegler Battel, granddaughter of Lousia, to be l to r, standing, Sam (age 19), Ben Sr. (age 15), John (age 22), and George (age 27) BOTTOM ROW: from left to right, seated, Will (age 17), Louisa (age 25), Catharine (55) and Adam (53).

-This is likely correct, however several descendants of Ben Sr believe he is seated next to his sister, Louisa, and elder brother Will is standing, second on the left.
+This is likely correct, however several descendants of Ben Sr instead believe he is seated next to his sister, Louisa, and elder brother Will is standing, second on the left.

 It was probably taken near the families farm in Tuscola County, Michigan.
-Identification made by Marjory Schwegler Battel, granddaughter of Lousia.

 Benkelman, Adam and Anna Catharina (Schaufele) ca 1890